opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ![Select data source]({{site.url}}{{site.baseurl}}/images/trace-analytics/service-trace-data.png)

-If you select an individual trace ID, you can see more detailed information about the trace, such as **Time spent by the service** and **Spans** for each service.
-You can also view the payload received from the index in JSON format.
+If you select an individual trace ID, you can see more detailed information about the trace, such as **Time spent by the service** and **Spans**.
+You can also view the index payload in JSON format.

 ![Select data source]({{site.url}}{{site.baseurl}}/images/trace-analytics/trace-details.png)